Billed for my COVID-19 vaccine - Sidney Daily News

 According to a customer service representative, Ensemble lacks a policy regarding COVID vaccines other than to accept the bills sent to them by the provider.
 They simply bill patients as they normally would, including offering an uninsured discount and an option to dispute a bill.

-Erica, an Ensemble representative said, “The last I heard, it has been going to the patients just for the administrating fee.”
+Erica, an Ensemble representative told me that the last she heard, it has been going to the patients just for the administrating fee.

-When speaking to Michael, an Ensemble customer service manager, he stated he did not know if the free vaccine also included the administrative fee.
+When speaking to Michael, an Ensemble customer service manager, told me he did not know if the free vaccine also included the administrative fee.
 (It does).
 I asked him to conduct such a search to let me know how many patients were being directly billed the administrative fee.
 He stated he did not know if it was possible to do a system-wide search by medical billing code numbers.
-At the end of the call, he said he could only look up information on a “patient by patient basis.”
+At the end of the call, he explained that he could only look up information on a patient-by-patient basis.

 “It is against Ensemble policy to disclose billing information.
 Billing varies by state and provider policies specific to each individual health system.
 We are dedicated to supporting our clients, and the patients they serve, as they continue to navigate the COVID-19 pandemic through compliant and appropriate billing guidelines.
 The work we do allows our healthcare provider partners to focus on what they do best — delivering exceptional care to their patients and communities.”